Codes Dictionary

 1.1.3.
 Bulk Download

-For user who want to request a large number of series at the same time, we recommend the bulk download options.
-The button at the bottom-left of the “DATA” section lets user download the entire database at once.
-Users can also download all of the data relative to a specific country on the country pages.
+For users who want to request a large number of series simultaneously, we recommend the bulk download options.
+The button at the bottom-left of the “DATA” section lets users download the entire database simultaneously.
+Users can also download all the data relative to a specific country on the country pages.

 1.1.4.
 Packages for Statistical Software (R and Stata)